GonBit/CSharp/Week5/README.md

 # Tuesday

+## Anonymous type

+Use to create objects on the fly to encapsulate

 ## Serialization

 Serialization is the process of converting an object into a stream of bytes to store the object or transmit it to memory, a database, or a file.
 Its main purpose is to save  the state of an object in order to be able to recreate it when needed.
 The reverse process is called deserialization.